DMG Mori Aktiengesellschaft: Merger of Deckel & Maho. Later Gildemeister

 In 1993 Friederich Deckel AG and Maho AG merged.
-In 1994 Gildemeister AG acquired Deckel Maho AG and was renamed Deckel Maho Gildemeister AG.
+In 1994 Gildemeister AG acquired Deckel Maho AG and was renamed Deckel Maho Gildemeister AG ("DMG").

 In 2002, Gildemeister received approval from the German Stock Exchange for admission to the ‘Prime Standard’.
 Following restructuring of the German Stock Index in March 2003, the Gildemeister share was listed on the SDAX.
 At the end of December 2007, Gildemeister AG was included in the MDAX stock index.

 In 2008, the Public Prosecutor’s Office initiated proceedings against the Gildemeister AG CEO, Rüdiger Kapitza.
 The charges brought against him included embezzlement, fraud, corruption and tax evasion.
 In late summer, the Public Prosecutor’s Office and the Financial Market Authority, BaFin, stopped their unsuccessful investigations into insider trading.
 However, proceedings continued in other areas.
 Investigations in Austria were also finally stopped in March 2013 and Kapitza was cleared of suspicion of embezzlement and fraud.